The World Food Forum

 Young Scientists Group

-The Young Scientists Group (YSG) was launched in 2022 as the main body providing scientific evidence and technical knowledge to the various activities of the WFF Youth Initiative, including, but not limited to, the Youth Assembly, Innovation Lab and Education Programme.
+The Young Scientists Group (YSG) was launched in 2022 as the main body providing scientific evidence and technical knowledge to the various activities of the WFF Youth Initiative, including, but not limited to, the Youth Assembly, Youth Innovation Lab and Youth Education Programme.
 This support culminates in the publication of a biennial report on specific technical issues of particular concern to youth related to agrifood systems transformation.

 Working under two-year cohorts, the working composition of the YSG aligns with the FAO Four Betters – better production, better nutrition, better environment and better life – and, through that, follow specific Programme Priority Areas (PPA) to direct their work.